 By the time everyone arrived I was shocked that we had a cast and crew of 20 people and even more impressive, was that everyone was in a great mood.
 The atmosphere was light hearted and everyone was ready to work hard.

-era and lights to be set up, we headed to makeup.
+While we waited as the set was created and the camera and lights to be set up, we headed to makeup.
 (I don't know how you ladies do it; we didn't have that much applied, but wow, that felt uncomfortable!)

 When the set backdrop was secured, the props in place, the lights positioned and the camera ready to roll, it was time to record our live performance.
 We played the music through the PA and did our best fake performance.
 I think we performed the whole song at least ten times.
 Each performance time with different variations of background action and camera focus.
 We had people standing at each tree branch off screen.
 Also, two people stood on ladders tossing leaves and below, someone waved a cardboard fan to blow the leaves around.